GLBRC/delila/README.md

         Note this has sercurity implications, you should be aware of: https://docs.docker.com/engine/security/#docker-daemon-attack-surface

-    3) List your Docker images to make sure it was downloaded.
+    3) List Docker images to make sure it Delila was downloaded.

         `sudo docker images`
+       glbrc/delila
         REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
         glbrc/delila        latest              90845438bd28        6 days ago          620MB
         hello-world         latest              bf756fb1ae65        12 months ago       13.3kB

+        You will see the hello-world image listed because you tested the docker install right!

-    4) Run the glbrc/delila image example.
+    4) Run the Delila example (Highly Recommended)

-        `sudo docker run -it glbrc/delila`
+        `sudo docker run -dit -P --name delila -v /home/user/test/delila/container-data:/opt/delila/example/container-data  glbrc/delila`

+            -dit is `d` for detached mode,  `it` makes bash available in a pseudo terminal.
+            -P reports ports to the host.
+            –name give the container a name, (Optional) -v attach a volume for sharing data with host system

+                the path prior to the ":" is the directory path on your host machine, where you can your delila input files, they will be visible in the container.
+                In this case this is:

+                    "/home/user/test/delila/container-data"  if this doesn't exit it will be created

+                The second directory path (after the ":") is working directory within the docker container, in this case:

+                    "/opt/delila/example/container-data"

+            glbrc/delila is the image used for the container

+        After running the docker run command you should see a container ID written in the terminal.
+It will look something like:

+        22d098e7b4cacdc346f5cadaea561a0f2d9f7bcb1833b301c603c598b409a355

+        check that the container is running:

+        `sudo docker ps -a`

+        CONTAINER ID     IMAGE         COMMAND     CREATED          STATUS         PORTS   NAMES 22d098e7b4ca   glbrc/delila   "/bin/bash"  42 seconds ago   Up 41 seconds          delila

+        Access the container by running at least the first 4 characters of the Container ID:

+        `sudo docker attach 22d098`

+            OR

+        `sudo docker attach delila`

-        This will start the container.
-You should see a command line prompt, something
+        You will see a command line prompt, something like:
-        like:

         root@aaab660630ab:/#